Updated: September 14th, 2014

 50 Cow brushes for Photoshop CC CS3 CS1 CS6 CS5 CS4 2014 Elements PSP GIMP Xara Pages etc includes realistic, drawn, rough, sketched, woodcut cattle farm presets and more (please note that it is the same animal - they were all rendered in a 3D application called Poser).
 ABR and PNGs in different poses.
 The ABR presets are easy to use and apply, simply add them to the palette via the load / replace commands and then apply them using the tools such as paint, smudge, blur, clone etc. Combine, re-color them, warp, export, convert them to different formats and much more.
 PC and MAC OS X. You can also use the PNGs on other OS such as Linux and Android and iOS.
 Use the image files in countless projects such as web pages, farm yard scenes, t-shirts, textiles, fashions, scrap booking, books, cartoons, videos, plates, stickers, posters, caps, skate boards, leaflets.
 Commercial use FREE download to sample

-The cow brushes can be used in countless ways in Photoshop and Photoshop elements.
-You can also use them in countless other applications either by using the ABR brush set and export them from Photoshop in other formats such as JPG or TIFF; or just use the included PNG files and then convert those into other formats such as JPG.
+They can be used in countless ways in PS and PS Elements.
+You can also use them in countless other applications either by using the ABR set and export them from PS in other formats such as JPG or TIFF; or just use the included PNG images and then convert those into other formats such as JPG.

 Cow brushes to patterns for Adobe ® Photoshop